-- 7.1 This Policy is subject to regular review, and where the Policy requires changes which are minor in nature, or where the changes are required urgently for legal reasons, or changes in government policy and/or legislation, these changes will be approved by the Strategic Director in consultation with the Portfolio Holder for Housing.
-Minor amendments to the Policy are those which do not significantly change existing policy or procedures and/or affect a small number of lettings or applicants. - 7.2 All changes to this Policy will be noted within the Version Control on page 2 of this Policy, and an updated Policy document will be uploaded to the Council's website. - 7.3 The Council will seek to inform applicants of any changes by publishing details on the Council's website and in the Hometrak User Guide.
+- 7.1 This Policy is subject to regular review, and where the Policy requires changes which are minor in nature, or where the changes are required urgently for legal reasons, or changes in government policy and/or legislation, these changes will be approved by the Director of Housing in consultation with the Portfolio Holder for Housing.
+Minor amendments to the Policy are those which do not significantly change existing policy or procedures and/or affect a small number of lettings or applicants. - 7.2 All changes to this Policy will be noted and an updated Policy document will be uploaded to the Council's website. - 7.3 The Council will seek to inform applicants of any changes by publishing details on the Council's website.